unterstein/dcos-beer-demo/README.md

 Depending on the requests you made against the Java beer service, you will see more or fewer log entries in this Kibana search result.
 Properties like `version`, `uuid`, `log level`, and `host` will be exposed as first class properties and can be selected as a filter.
 This feature helps you distinguish between log entries of different applications, but also allows you to search all log entries of a certain application in a highly distributed and dynamic system.

-Additionally, you could create a visualization to display the data in a pie chart, line chart, or compose those visalizations into a fancy dashboard as shown below:
+Additionally, you could create a visualization to display the data in a pie chart, line chart, or compose those visalizations into a fancy visualization as shown below:

 ![Kibana 2](images/kibana2.png)